fbpx Chrysler Logo

 FAQ

-HOURS
+MUSEUM HOURS

-Tuesday–Saturday, 10 a.m.–5 p.m.
+Tuesday–Saturday: 10 a.m.–5 p.m.

-Sunday, noon to 5 p.m.
+Sunday: Noon to 5 p.m.

-GLASS STUDIO DEMONSTRATIONS
+GLASS STUDIO HOURS

 MUSEUM SHOP